snabble/Android-SDK/ui-toolkit/README.md

 | `header`      | `String`     | `"Profile.header"`                                                   |
 | `items`       | `[Widget]`   | Contains an array of child widgets                                   |

 ## SDK Action Widgets

-The *SDK Action Widgets* are special widgets build into the SDK.
+The *SDK Action Widgets* are specialized widgets build into the SDK.
 These widget are designed to fulfill a specific task.

 ### Location Permission

-Widget to ask the user to grant for location permissions.
-After the user has approved access the widget will disappear.
+Widget to ask the user to grant location permissions.
+After the user has granted access the widget will disappear.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|